CospanDesign/xilinx_builder/README.md

       this block will override the default vlues set in site_scons/bitgen_configuration.json

+  * NOTE: by setting a flag to "\_true" then the flag will be inserted as a standalone flag: eg "-my\_flag":"\_true" will show up as:
+  ...-my\_flag... for the tool, NOT ...-my\_flag \_true...
+  * NOTE: Do not specify a flag to allow the default flags to override (the default flags can be viewed in site\_scons/??\_default\_flags.json)
+  * NOTE: Setting a flag to blank will override the default flag with nothing

 + Build the project by typing either 'scons' to build all targets or scons plus a Target (listed below)